Catalysis of entanglement and other quantum resources: Approximate catalysis

 Approximate catalysis has been first investigated in quantum thermodynamics by~\citet{PhysRevX.8.041051}.
 For the case that the initial and the final state are both block diagonal in the energy eigenbasis, it has been shown that state transformations are completely characterized by the Helmholtz free energy.
 In particular, a block diagonal state $\rho$ can be converted into another block diagonal state $\sigma$ via thermal operations with approximate catalysis if and only if~\cite{PhysRevX.8.041051}

-\citet{shiraishi2020quantum,ShiraishiPhysRevLett.128.089901} have investigated a closely related setting, replacing thermal operations by the more general class of Gibbs-preserving operations.
+\citet{shiraishi2020quantum,ShiraishiPhysRevLett.128.089901} have investigated a closely related setting, replacing thermal operations with the more general class of Gibbs-preserving operations.
 In this case, Eq. (\ref{eq:QuantumThermodynamicsApproximate}) completely characterizes transformations between all quantum states, leading to the following theorem.

 \begin{theorem}[See Theorem 1 in \cite{shiraishi2020quantum}] A state $\rho$ can be converted into another state $\sigma$ via Gibbs-preserving operations with approximate catalysis if and only if $F(\rho)\geq F(\sigma)$. \end{theorem}